ASHLOUISE/Challenge-12/README.md

 ### Database Schema
 The database schema includes three tables:

-- 1. department: Stores department information.
+- `department`: Stores department information.
-- 2. role: Stores role information with a reference to the department.
+- `role`: Stores role information with a reference to the department.
-- 3. employee: Stores employee information with references to their role and manager.
+- `employee`: Stores employee information with references to their role and manager.

 ### Video Demo